sodazone/ocelloids-sdk/README.md

 ## Features

-* **Composable Reactive Streams** — Easily source, transform, and react to blockchain data using composable reactive streams.
+* **Composable Reactive Streams** — Easily filter and react to blockchain data using composable reactive streams.
+* **Data Sources** — Source data from extrinsics, blocks, events and storage.
 * **Powerful Query Operators** — Data filtering with integrated operators that support complex queries in the Mongo query language, including support for big numbers and advanced features such as dynamic queries.
 * **Flexible Type Conversions** — Seamlessly convert data into a terse queryable format.
 * **Extended Context Types** — Extends the base generic events and existrincs with contextual information such as position in block, block number, position in extrinsic, etc.